JhossePaul/pysetl/docs/source/dal.rst

-The class :class:`pysetl.storage.connector.Connector` assumes a standard :class:`pyspark.sql.SparkSession` to read and write data but this might not be neccesarily the case.
-If you want to implement your own custom SparkSession implementation just inherit from BaseConnector.
+The class :class:`pysetl.storage.connector.Connector` assumes a standard :class:`pyspark.sql.SparkSession` to read and write data but this might not be necessarily the case.
+If you want to implement your custom SparkSession implementation just inherit from BaseConnector.

 Implementations